Luxury Multi Centre Holidays

 Luxury Mauritius Holidays

-The place where the intermingling of cultures is most striking is the capital, Port Louis, a jumble of colonial buildings, tumbledown shops and mini-skyscrapers, surrounded by the peaks of the Moka Mountains which form an amphitheatre round the city.
-It's an atmospheric place, with statues and monuments shaded by palm trees, mingling with colourful Indian and Chinese temples.
-Port Louis is especially famous for its bustling central market with its brash colours and smells of herbs and spices, and the food court here is a top place to eat.
+Book your flight to Mauritius and experience the place where the intermingling of cultures is the most striking, Port Louis is a jumble of colonial buildings, tumbledown shops and mini skyscrapers, surrounded by the peaks of the Moka Mountains which form an amphitheatre around the city.
+It’s an atmospheric place, with statues and monuments shaped by palm trees, mingling with colourful Indian and Chinese temples.
+Port Louis is especially famous for its bustling central market with its brash colours and smells of herbs and spices, and the food court here is the top place to eat.

 One of the most spectacular places is the Black River Gorges National Park, a wild expanse of dramatic virgin forests and rugged ravines, and a habitat for many of the rarest plant, animal and bird species.
 Not far away is Chamarel, a village surrounded by lush pineapple and coffee plantations.
 The town is known for its Seven Coloured Earths, a Mars-like landscape of multi-coloured volcanic sands that mysteriously never mix or wash away.

 In the north of the island, near Grand Baie, the most magnetic attraction is the Sir Seewoosagur Ramgoolam Botanic Gardens, more generally known as the Pamplemousse Gardens, where mazes of shady palm-lined avenues border indigenous island flora.
 The gardens are most famous for the giant Amazon waterlilies in the lily pond, and graceful yellow and white lotus flowers in the Lotus Pool.
 The beautiful Chateau de Mon Plaisir within the gardens makes a popular backdrop for weddings.

 When Is The Best Time To Visit?